 This post contains affiliate links.

-How to Make a 3D Model of a Flower
+How to Make a Flower Model for Science

 First, we spent some time researching wild roses.